ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 code.
 It deletes 2 jmp instructions from block "# BB#0" and "$BB0_6".
 You can check it by ``llc -enable-cpu0-del-useless-jmp=false`` option to see the difference to non-optimization version.
-If you run with ch8_1_1.cpp, will find 10 jmp instructions are deleted in 100 lines of assembly code, which meaning 10\% improvement in speed and code size [#]_.
+If you run with ch8_1_1.cpp, will find 10 jmp instructions are deleted from 120 lines of assembly code, which meaning 8\% improvement in speed and code size [#]_.